BE SOBER, WATCHFUL AND PRAYERFUL

 13 With right behaviour as in the day; not in pleasure-making and drinking, not in bad company and unclean behaviour, not in fighting and envy.

-Prayer: My Dear Heavenly Father, thank You for calling me into the Christian race.
-Dear Holy Spirit, teach and strengthen me daily to be sober, watchful and prayerful, making no provision for the flesh or the devil to ensnare or devour my soul, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and strengthen me daily to be sober, watchful and prayerful, making no provision for the flesh or the devil to ensnare or devour me, in Jesus’ name.
 Amen.